ChandrikaSP/FastAPI/README.md

 - Push changes to the main branch.
 - Open a pull request targeting main.

+## Deployment
+- Use Docker in combination with Kubernetes for advanced orchestration

+## CI/CD with GitHub Actions
+- Included .github/workflows/test.yml handles:
+- Build & dependency setup
+- Unit test execution with pytest
+- Docker build & push to DockerHub (when secrets are configured)

 ## Extending the App
 - Add more roles or task types in schemas.py and update _workflow_create_tasks.
 - Add endpoints to update task status or assign users.